 Human behavior is difficult to predict, and in the LGBTQIA+ community, trying to predict our behavior nearly impossible.
 I never could have predicted 25 years ago that there would be bug chasers today (Bug chasers is defined as those who are SEEKING to become infected with HIV).
-To those in my generation we find it deplorable that individuals today are looking to become infected, but for many in the younger generation it is not uncommon for someone to know somebody who identifies themselves as a bug chaser.
-Obviously, these individuals may be mentally ill, but provides an interesting snapshot on how the different generations view HIV.
+To those in my generation, we find it deplorable that individuals today are looking to become infected, but for many in the younger generation it is not uncommon for someone to know somebody who identifies themselves as a bug chaser.
+Obviously, these individuals may be mentally ill but provide an interesting snapshot of how the different generations view HIV.
 Will the bug chasers of today be replaced by the Truvada addicts of tomorrow?

 We are reckless in our behaviors, particularly when it comes to sexual encounters, and the internet has made our reckless behaviors much easier.
 We can hide behind our computer screens and pretend to be something we are not, lie about who we are, and continue to think you know everything there is to know about someone For many, PrEP will be just another excuse to continue their reckless behavior, where the bug chasers of today are the Truvada addicts of tomorrow.
 The desired result sometimes brings unintended consequences and PrEP will prove to be a setback that will cost us years in the fight against HIV.